vaidashi/career-development-curriculum/module_three/README.md

 ### Deliverables
 In order to fulfill the requirements of module three, students will submit these deliverables
 * Resume
-* Flower Exercise
 * Turing portfolio
-* Trello Board with companies that are being tracked
-* Job search action plan for Module 4
 * Gear Up-related reflections

 You'll submit all deliverables except for Gear Up reflections [here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions).
 Gear Up reflections should be included in your module portfolio.